Rhodes 18

-The design has been built by Cape Cod Shipbuilding in the United States since 1948 and remains in production.
+The Rhodes 18 is a sailing dinghy built by Cape Cod Shipbuilding in the United States since 1948 and remains in production.

-Design
+It is Rhodes' design #448.
 The boat was designed as a junior trainer for the Stamford Yacht Club in Connecticut.

 The Rhodes 18 is a recreational sailboat, initially built from wood, since 1965 it has been constructed from fiberglass, with wood trim.
 The hull has decks all around the cockpit.
 It has a fractional sloop rig, a plumb stem, a vertical transom, a transom-hung rudder controlled by a tiller and a retractable centerboard or an optional fixed fin keel.
 The centerboard version displaces 800 lb, while the keelboat model displaces 920 lb.
 With no centerboard truck, the keel-equipped version provides more unobstructed cockpit space.

 The boat will hold five adults, but is normally sailed with a crew of three.

 The keel-equipped version of the boat has a draft of 2.67 ft, while the centerboard-equipped version has a draft of 4.00 ft with the centerboard extended and 7 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 197 sqft.
 The design has a hull speed of 5.52 kn.

 As sold new, the boat does not come with sails, which are extra-cost options.
 Other options include a roller furling jib, boom vang, cockpit cover and a boat trailer for the centerboard version.